Wi-Fi positioning system: Angle of arrival

-Time of flight based
+Time of flight

 Time of flight (ToF) localization approach takes timestamps provided by the wireless interfaces to calculate the ToF of signals and then use this information to estimate the distance and relative position of one client device with respect to access points.
 The granularity of such time measurements is in the order of nanoseconds and systems which use this technique have reported localization errors in the order of 2m.
 Typical applications for this technology are tagging and locating assets in buildings, for which room-level accuracy (~3m) is usually enough.

 The time measurements taken at the wireless interfaces are based on the fact that RF waves travel close to the speed of light, which remains nearly constant in most propagation media in indoor environments.
 Therefore, the signal propagation speed (and consequently the ToF) is not affected so much by the environment as the RSSI measurements are.

 Unlike traditional ToF-based echo techniques, such as those used in RADAR systems, Wi-Fi echo techniques use regular data and acknowledgement communication frames to measure the ToF.

 As in the RSSI approach, the ToF is used only to estimate the distance between the client device and access points.
 Then a trilateration technique can be used to calculate the estimated position of the device relative to the access points.
 The greatest challenges in the ToF approach consist in dealing with clock synchronization issues, noise, sampling artifacts and multipath channel effects.
 Some techniques use mathematical approaches to remove the need for clock synchronization.

-More recently, the Wi-Fi Round Trip Time standard has provided fine ToF ranging capabilities to WiFi.
+More recently, the Wi-Fi Round Trip Time standard has provided fine ToF ranging capabilities to Wi‑Fi.